If believers do not seek the Holy Spirit for His sake alone, He will seek to comfort, correct, and guide them.

 “Another interest held in common is the Christian life and testimony of the believer.
 The Holy Spirit is desirous of producing the highest type of Christian experience in the life of the believer, and the believer has the same interest, and shows it by maintaining an attitude of dependence upon and trust in the Holy Spirit to produce that life in him.
 This fellowship is a co-operation on the part of the saint with the Holy Spirit in His work of sanctification.
 When Paul in his apostolic benediction prays that the communion of the Holy Ghost be with all the saints, he is asking that this mutual interest and activity may continue and become more rich and effective in the lives of the saints.”
 (5)

-Consequently, seek to know God the Holy Spirit intimately, yielding to Him always, so that He will reveal Christ Jesus to and then through you.
-Remember that the Holy Spirit, the one that appeared like a Dove (1), will always point to Jesus and not to Himself.
+Consequently, seek to know God the Holy Spirit intimately, yielding to Him always, so He will reveal Christ Jesus to and through you.
+Remember that the Holy Spirit, the one that appeared like a Dove (1), will always point to Jesus, not Himself.
 (6)

 - God the Holy Spirit (Part I): Introducing the Holy Spirit